wso2/docs-is/en/includes/guides/authentication/mfa/add-passkey-login.md

     ![Rename passkey in {{ product_name }}]({{base_path}}/assets/img/guides/passwordless/passkey/rename-passkey.png){: width="300" style="border: 0.3px solid lightgrey;"}

 8. Click **Submit** to complete the enrollment.
 You'll be authenticated in the application.

+!!! note
+    For passkeys to function as a second factor alongside federated authenticators, users should have their external accounts already provisioned in {{product_name}}.
+If, for example, an external user logs in with Google using an account not provisioned in {{product_name}}, attempting a Passkey login will result in an error and the login flow fails.